mpjr1/WebDevBootcamp-BackEnd/MoreExpress/readme.md

 * Show how to properly include public assets
 * Properly configure our app to use EJS
 * Use partials to dry up our code!

+#Post Requests!!!
+* Write post routes, and test them with Postman
+* Use a form to send a post request
+* Use a body parser to get form data